srgtuszy/gmail-invoice-fetcher/README.md

 # Gmail Invoice Fetcher 📧 → 📂

-Born out of the annual panic of "where the hell are all my invoices?" when tax season hits.
+Born out of the monthly panic of "where the hell are all my invoices?" when tax season hits.
 If you're like me and your inbox is a black hole of PDFs, this script is your rescue mission.

 ## What It Does